-This assessment task supports CLO 1, 3 & 4
+This assessment task supports CLOs 1, 3 & 4

 Assignment 2 will focus on testing techniques and coding errors where you apply your abilities and knowledge on the topics that include identifying the vulnerabilities and applying several testings techniques; static and dynamic testing.
 This assignment includes questions and a demo.

-This assessment 3 task supports CLO 2, 3 & 4
+This assessment task supports CLOs 2, 3 & 4

-The objective of assessment 3 is evaluating problem solving ability and critical analysis in the form of oral presentation and a technical report.
+The objective of assessment 3 is to evaluate the research ability, problem solving ability and critical analysis in the form of oral presentation and a research report.